SeventeenSierra/seventeen-sierra/content/pages/index.md

         title: Presentations
         subtitle: ''
         text: >
-          SeventeenSierra spreads the word about cyber risk management frequently and passionately.
+          Seventeen Sierra, LLC  spreads the word about cyber risk management frequently and passionately.
 The presentations vary from speaking engagements to webinars to podcasts.
         actions: